-- Unlock the vehicle and open the door whose childproof lock you want to deactivate. - With the door open, turn the slot with the vehicle key anticlockwise for the left doors Fig. 72 and clockwise for the right doors.
+- Unlock the vehicle and open the door whose childproof lock you want to deactivate. - With the door open, rotate the groove in the door using the ignition key, anti-clockwise for the left hand side doors "" Fig. 72 and clockwise for the right hand side doors.